rethinkdb/rethinkdb-rs/3-learn-the-tools/system-issues.md

 }
 ```

-A table on the cluster is missing at least one server.
+A table on the cluster is missing at least one replica.
 The `description` string will depend on the roles the missing server(s) played in the table.
 If the table is not available for reads and/or writes, `critical` will be `true`; if the table can be both read from and written to, it will be `false`.

 If a table is unavailable for reads and/or writes but all its servers are still available, no issue will be shown.